Using DHIS2 for COVID-19 Point of Entry Screening and Travel Pass Printing in Uganda

 As a landlocked country, Uganda depends on trade routes via Kenya-Mombasa and Tanzania-Dar es Salaam for most of its international imports, including petroleum products.
 Uganda also serves as a gateway for imports into Rwanda, DRC and South Sudan.
 Due to COVID-19, these routes were closed to entering and departing passengers, and activity at the country’s 60 borders crossings were strictly limited, allowing only truck drivers ferrying essential Ugandan products and commodities, plus those destined to neighbouring countries, to enter and exit.

-Implementing a traveller screening and tracking program at national scale
+Implementing a traveler screening and tracking program at national scale

 1. On arrival at the port of entry, truck drivers and occupants are all subjected to a mandatory COVID-19 screening and specimen collection before they are screened and cleared to enter the country.

-4. If cleared to travel, the traveller carries their travel pass with them and is required to present it at the different checkpoints within the country.
-At these checkpoints, we capture the date, time, and GPS location, so if COVID-19 test results for that traveller are returned as positive, Ugandan health authorities can identify the traveller’s last checkpoint and intended destination, and either locate the traveller or alert the next checkpoint to stop him/her.
+4. If cleared to travel, the traveler carries their travel pass with them and is required to present it at the different checkpoints within the country.
+At these checkpoints, we capture the date, time, and GPS location, so if COVID-19 test results for that traveler are returned as positive, Ugandan health authorities can identify the traveler’s last checkpoint and intended destination, and either locate the traveler or alert the next checkpoint to stop him/her.

-After launch, this system was further enhanced by linking it to Uganda's lab information management system, so that both systems could exchage data.
-This allows the Port of Entry tracker to incorporate up-to-date information on test status and results into a specific traveler's travel pass.
+After launch, this system was further enhanced by linking it to Uganda’s lab information management system, so that both systems could exchange data.
+This allows the Port of Entry tracker to incorporate up-to-date information on test status and results in a specific traveler’s travel pass.